asheshrambachan/HonestDiD/README.md

 #'
 #' @description a function to compute a sensitivity analysis
 #'  using the approach of Rambachan and Roth (2021)
+#'
+#' @param ...
+Parameters to pass to the relevant method.
 honest_did <- function(...)
 UseMethod("honest_did")

 #' @title honest_did.AGGTEobj